chrjl/jsonresume--react-generator/docs/styling.md

     Inner text is centered using `display:flex`.
 The preview is prevented from printing via media query.

 - Global app stypes (`styles/App.css`)

+### Fonts

+Default fonts (Arimo, Cousine) are self-hosted.
+The fonts are installed to the project using the Fontsource project's packages.

+Font Awesome React components are used for icons (`react-fontawesome`).

+## App styling

+Render React (ab)using CSS to force the app into paper size (using border box sizing, and width and padding specified in inches) and present a page that can be printed exactly as seen in browser.

 ### Component styling